chrismarth/PurpleSector/README.md

 ### No telemetry data received

+**For Assetto Corsa:**
 1. Verify Assetto Corsa is running
 2. Check `telemetry.ini` configuration
 3. Ensure UDP port 9996 is not blocked by firewall
+4. Verify telemetry collector service is running (`npm run telemetry`)

+**For ACC:**
+1. Verify ACC is running and you're in a session (not main menu)
+2. Check `broadcasting.json` configuration
+3. Ensure UDP port 9000 is not blocked by firewall
-4. Verify telemetry collector service is running
+4. Verify ACC telemetry collector service is running (`npm run telemetry:acc`)
+5. Check that the collector successfully registered with ACC (look for "Successfully registered" message)

 ### WebSocket connection failed